ShreyasiPathak/prototype-based-breast-cancer-prediction/README.md

 [This folder](data-processing) contains data processing script used for all datasets - CBIS, VinDr and CMMD.

+### Preparation of Input csv files

+Sample of the input csv file containing details about each instance in the dataset.
+Sample csv files can be found here.

 ## Model Training

 ### ProtoPNet